the Name

 what are possible instances of use?

 To further our understanding and fill in missing pieces, we continued using the AI tool to create use cases based on insights previously uncovered.
-The uses cases felt a little robotic and inhumane, especially the last statement, see below.
-Although, the statements were referenced as possible points of confusion throughout the emergency process.
+The use cases felt a little robotic and inhumane, especially the last statement below.
+Even so, the statements were referenced as possible points of confusion throughout the emergency process.

 “I feel like someone is following me, what do I do?”